esemsc-mb1024/SSL_Oceandata/logbook/logbook.md

 Plan for Next Meeting
 - Use the new method of results as a score metric to improve the model
 - Use the full dataset to train model and finalise presentable results

+Supervisor meeting 5
+Date 1st of Aug
+Attendees:
+-Andreas Theodosiou
+-Matthew Barrett

+Discussion Topics
+1. Incidence angle
+- How are you interpreting the incidence angle of the images taken from the satelite

+2. Normalisation
+- Incorporating cut offs in your normalisation

+Plan for next meeting
+- Implement what we discussed
+- Begin writing thesis